This article has been reviewed by tax expert Erica Gellerman, CPA.

 Schedule K on Form 1120S summarizes the income, deductions, and credits for all shareholders for the year.
 Don’t confuse Schedule K on Form 1120S with the Schedule K-1 you must provide to each shareholder in the corporation.
 Schedule K is a summary.
 Schedule K-1 is a detail per shareholder.

 If you answered “Yes” to questions 11a and 11b on Schedule B, you do not have to complete Schedule L. If you answered “No” to either of these questions, you must complete the Balance Sheet, which is part of Schedule L.

 As with the first part of Form 1120S, you can pull most of the information needed to complete Schedule L straight from the balance sheet in your accounting software.
 Your balance sheet will likely have more detail than Schedule L requires, so you will consolidate some of the information and attach an additional statement to your tax return.

 If you are required to complete Schedule L, you must also complete Schedule M-1.
 Schedule M-1 reconciles your books to your tax return.

 Most businesses have income and expenses from business-related activity that is not included in the taxable profit calculation.
 Meals and travel expenses are typically only partially deductible for tax purposes, and the business might use a different depreciation method for assets than the method approved for tax purposes.

-Schedule M-1 takes these two different purposes for your financial statements into consideration.
 Line 8 of Schedule M-1 should match Line 18 of Schedule K when you have finished reconciling your books to your tax return.